tdex-network/tdex-analytics/README.md

 ### License

-This project is licensed under the MIT License - see the[LICENSE](https://github.com/tdex-network/tdex-analytics/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/tdex-network/tdex-analytics/blob/master/LICENSE) file for details.